adra-hub/xshow/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and pull request process.

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgements